ArturoDent/find-and-transform/README.md

 * `"find-and-transform.enableWarningDialog"` **default = true**

-This setting controls whether the extension will attempt to find errors in your keybinding or settings argument keys or values.
+This setting controls whether the extension will attempt to find errors in your keybinding or settings argument keys and values.

 ```jsonc
 {